Update of prior probabilities by minimal divergence: Summary

 \section{Summary}

-The present paper investigates the optimal update of a probability distribution after obtaining new data from two subsequent observations which may influence each other.
-The situation is well-known in quantum mechanics and there it is treated using quantum statistics.
-However, the recent use of quantum statistics in other areas of science indicates that a treatement is possible in a context not relying on physics principles.

 It is well known that the use of unmodified prior conditional probabilities is the optimal way for updating a probability distribution after new data come available.
-The procedure minimizes the Hellinger distance between prior and posterior probability distributions.
+The update procedure minimizes the Hellinger distance between prior and posterior probability distributions.
 For the sake of completeness a proof is given in Theorem \ref{theorem1}.
-It is then shown in Section \ref {sect:updcond} that the result can be easily adapted to include conditional probabilities coming from a subsequent observation.

 In the context of the present research the work of Banerjee, Guo and Wang \cite {BGW05} was considered as well.
 They prove that minimization of the Hellinger distance can be replaced by minimization of a Bregman divergence, without modifying the outcome.
-However, their proof is restricted to random variables which are functions of the updated random variable.
-It is shown in Theorem \ref{theorem2} that a more general treatment yields results quite distinct from those obtained by the usual procedure.
+However, their proof is restricted to random variables that are functions of the updated random variable.
+It is shown in Theorem \ref{theorem2} that a more general context yields results quite distinct from those obtained by the usual procedure.